 Additional Support

-- If you have painful symptoms, consider wearing a compression garment.
-We love the range from SRC Health, which offers high-quality garments that provide continuous gentle compression & support to the pubic bone area (use code PRONATAL10 for 10% off).
+• If you have painful symptoms, consider wearing a compression garment.
+We love the range from SRC Health, which offers high-quality garments to wear under and over your bump (use code PRONATAL10 for 10% off).

 Affiliate Notification: The post contains an affiliate link for SRC health.
 We may earn a commission from purchases made through this link.
 However, we only endorse companies that we have personally vetted and believe in.